 The Soil Association’s Food for Life programme is the most widely-commissioned ‘food in schools’ programme in the country.
 Currently, 969 schools across the country hold their Food for Life School Award, which is tiered Bronze, Silver and Gold to support continuous improvement towards a ‘whole-school approach to food’.

 In its initial year, the programme aims to:

 If this year-long project is successful, from September 2019 we hope to run multi-year projects across both boroughs, working with more schools to develop a healthy food culture, building on the learning from this initial project.

-Programme Manager: Becka Sunter
+Portfolio Manager: Becka Sunter

 29 October, 2018

 A report looking at opportunities for market-based solutions to childhood obesity, focusing on the growing number of ‘challenger brands’ and products and how they can address the unmet need for healthy, affordable food options for families on low incomes.

 A programme involving local businesses in solutions to child obesity.